 Money is a huge part of practically everything we do, yet managing money is rarely taught in schools and knowledge is gained from those around us.
-While some people find it easy to manage their cash, it provides quite a challenge for many others for a long list of reasons.
+While some people find it easy to manage their money, it provides quite a challenge for many others for a long list of reasons.

-Learning about money management is important for everyone, whether you feel you’re managing your cash well or not.
+Learning about money management is important for everyone, whether you feel you’re managing your money well or not.
 We’ve all heard that it’s best to know your enemy, and we all know that poor or misguided money management can cause real, life-changing problems.
-This is why we’ve put together this list of top tips from some of the best financial minds on the planet – what do they consider the #1 piece of advice when it comes to managing our cash?
+This is why we’ve put together this list of top tips from some of the best financial minds on the planet – what do they consider the #1 piece of advice when it comes to managing our money?

 1. Spend Less Than You Earn

 The most popular tip we received sounds very simple, but can be tricky.
 Thankfully, there are many different ways to go about achieving it and it all depends on your personal situation.
 Do you need to find a second source of income or do you simply need to adjust your lifestyle in some way?
 Keeping a diary of what you’re spending, and listing your expenses in categories can help you to see where you may be wasting cash, and show you how you can spend smarter.

 The best tip that will serve you well throughout your life is to live a lifestyle that costs less than you make.
 This will allow you to fund everything from college for the kids, to retirement and housing for yourself, and everything in between.
 When financial shocks come - and they will - you will be in far better shape, and less likely to lose what you have gained.

 - William Stack, Best-Selling Author at Stack Financial Services LLC